Costinteo/the-open-scrolls/README.md

 # The-Open-Scrolls
-top down rpg with turn based combat
+The-Open-Scrolls is a top down RPG, created around the concept of turn based combat.

+# Members of the team

+- Brihac Andrei
+- Ghetu Cristina-Marina
+- Grigore Costin